 For Black Cat Scribbles, I tried to lean my writing style more towards Edgar Allen Poe, the great gothic writer.
 I grew up on his stories, and the writing, while sometimes tedious, has many great attributes.
 Another one that left its mark on me was Scary Stories to Tell in the Dark.
 I have the complete series still on my bookshelf, and to this day I remember that scared feeling I got from reading those stories and looking at the pictures.
 Over the years I have read other horror stories, and some taught me other techniques to include in my writing, while others showed me stuff not to do.

 In any project, find an awesome example of what it could be, and take cues from there.
 Your own style will eventually emerge, and you will end up with a unique finished product.
 The greats are great for a reason, and there is nothing wrong to take lessons from them.

 Speaking of great writing, I am getting ready for a Halloween sale of my book, Black Cat Scribbles Vol. 1.
-Even if you aren’t sure about the whole collection, I just recently uploaded all of the stories for individual sale as well—they are cheaper and can give you a taste of the whole collection–check them out here.
 The sale on the book won’t last long though, so get it while you can.
 I will give more updates through email (this would be a good time to subscribe) and on future posts.